Fuxing District, Taoyuan

 Fuxing District (Atayal: Pyasan; 復興區 (Fùxīng Qū)), formerly known as Fuxing Township or Fu-Hsing Township (復興鄉 (Fùsing Siang, Fu^{4}-hsing^{1} Hsiang^{1})) is a mountain indigenous district in eastern Taoyuan City, Taiwan.
 The main population is the Atayal people of the Taiwanese aborigines.
-Lalashan (拉拉山) is a major feature of Fuxing, and the Shimen Reservoir, formed by Shimen Dam, is a popular nearby site.
+Lala Mountain (拉拉山) is a major feature of Fuxing, and the Shimen Reservoir, formed by Shimen Dam, is a popular nearby site.
 Fuxing District is, by area, the largest district in Taoyuan City.

 History

 Under Japanese rule, Fuxing District was classified as Aboriginal Land (蕃地).

 In August 2015, the Heliu community in the district were completely buried by landslide triggered by Typhoon Soudelor.